FroggyPanda/better-supabase-types/README.md

 const todos: Todo[] = [];
 ```

-## Thanks 🙏

-Big thanks to [Barry](https://github.com/barrymichaeldoyle) for making the [Supabase React Query Codegen](https://github.com/barrymichaeldoyle/supabase-react-query-codegen) tool to help me understand on how to read the supabase type file.

-## Todo 📃

-- [ ] Have it possible to either make a new file or overwrite the input file
-- [x] Add option to take in prettier config

 ## Contributions ➕

 Please contribute to this if you find any bugs or want any additions.
 This is my first public package so please bear with me if there are any issues.

+### Thanks 🙏

+Big thanks to [Barry](https://github.com/barrymichaeldoyle) for making the [Supabase React Query Codegen](https://github.com/barrymichaeldoyle/supabase-react-query-codegen) tool to help me understand on how to read the supabase type file.